datafold-dev/datafold/README.rst

 The recommended (but optional) way is to install all dependencies into a `virtual environment <https://virtualenv.pypa.io/en/stable/>`__.
 This avoids conflicts with other installed packages.
-In order to set up a virtual environment run from the root directory:
+Run from the root directory:

 .. code-block:: bash